 In order to create the model, we chose to fine-tune the Xception model.
 Given the small amount of data at our disposal, we will use data augmentation techniques to increase the diversity of training images.
 This will hopefully help us prevent overfitting.
 The strategy to augment the training data was done by producing images by randomly adjusting the shear range, randomly zooming in, and randomly flipping an image on its horizontal axis.

 To begin we first replaced the top of the network, which used to classify the input into a set of discrete classes.
 The diagram of this new classifier is shown below.
 It includes regularization to the tune of a .0075 L2 penalty in the dense layer and a 50% dropout layer.

-We first pre-trained the model by freezing every layer besides for those we just added.
+We first pre-trained the network by freezing every layer besides for those we just added.
 During this procedure the network was trained for 25 epochs with a batch size of 16.
 The optimizer used is RMSprop with a learning rate of .001.
 The plot below details the training and validation accuracy.